Rowing medals at WIRA Championships

 While at Sacramento State, Zack was twice honored as the Western Intercollegiate Rowing Association (WIRA) Coach of the Year.
 In 1997 he led the Hornets to a gold medal at the Pac-10 Championships and a bronze medal finish at the NCAA Championships.
 Zack also coached a Sacramento State eight to victory at the Women's Henley Regatta.

 Throughout his career Zack has been very involved with USRowing.
 Moving up from the U.S. Olympic Festival team manager in 1989, he served as an assistant team leader for the 1996 Olympic rowing team and has served as a team leader for the Pan-American Games, World Rowing Championships and the Junior World Rowing Championships.
 Zack coached the women's lightweight quad to a sixth-place finish at the 1997 World Rowing Championships.
+In addition, Zack saw the junior women's quad to a 13th-place finish at the 2008 World Rowing Junior Championships.

 While attending the U.S. Coast Guard Academy, Zack was a member of the collegiate rowing team until he graduated in 1980.
 In 1986, Zack earned his master's degree in business administration from the Yale School of Management.
 Zack retired from the Coast Guard in 1996 with the rank of lieutenant commander.